Isavela Compression Garments FAQ

 Should I order more than one garment?

-It is recommended to purchase more than one because when you are washing one you will be wearing the other garment.
+It is recommended to purchase more than one, as one can be worn while the other is in the wash.

 What if my measurements do not fit within the size charts?
 Do you make custom garments?

 Occasionally, patients with unique body types have a difficult time finding compression garments that provide a proper fit and accurate compression.
 When faced with body measurements outside a standard size chart, a patient can opt for a custom made compression garment.
-A genuine custom garment is made from a pattern crafted using a patient's unique measurements taken within the surgical area associated with the patient's specific procedure.
+Unfortunately, Exquisite Bodies does not offer custom made garments.
+Please contact our customer service team if you require a smaller or larger size out of the standard sizing chart.

 Do Isavela products contain Latex or Formaldehyde?

 No. Isavela's proprietary blend of Naturexx fabric is 100% latex and rubber free, assuring that there is no risk of deadly allergic reactions.
 Plus, we have taken additional steps to keep our garments hypoallergenic by rejecting fabric that contains formaldehyde.
 Most of the garments are made of 76% nylon, 24% elastane.

 Why do you offer products with an open crotch?